lestat-666/Emergency_Fire_Response_Time_Analysis/README.md

 # San-Francisco-Fire-Department
-Emergency calls to the San Francisco Fire Department in 2022
+This project analyzing all the emergency calls made to the San Francisco Fire Department (SFFD) in 2022 and try to develop a predictive model for the SFFD's response time.
+Understanding the SFFD's response time can be crucial, as it aids in strategizing building evacuations, implementing immediate medical treatments, and so on.